 - The distro provides an installer with the ability to build from source.

-- Users can install tools either individually or in groups with the modular package feature.
+- Users can install tools individually or in groups with the modular package feature.

-Sometimes using a live OS can be inconvenient – you have to restart your machine each time you want to use it, which is tedious and time-consuming.
-By installing an OS on your HD; however, you run the risk of the OS being compromised.
-Whonix offers a solution to this predicament – it’s a virtual machine that works inside the free program Virtualbox and aims to provide security, privacy and anonymity on the Internet.
+Sometimes, using a live OS can be inconvenient – you have to restart your machine each time you want to use it, which is tedious and time-consuming.
+Installing an OS on your HD, however, you risk the OS being compromised.
+Whonix offers a solution to this predicament – a virtual machine that works inside the free program Virtualbox and aims to provide security, privacy, and anonymity on the Internet.

 Why We Love Whonix:

-- The OS employs an innovative Host/Guest design to conceal users’ identity behind the anonymous proxy and prevent IP and DNS leaks.
+- The OS employs an innovative Host/Guest design to conceal users’ identities behind the anonymous proxy and prevent IP and DNS leaks.

 - The distro features pre-setup Mozilla Thunderbird PGP email.

 - Linux Kernel Runtime Guard (LKRG), a kernel module that performs runtime integrity checking of the Linux kernel to detect security vulnerabilities and exploits, can be easily installed on Whonix.